Can Tiny Houses Save Detroit?

 ‘Enough’, Animated Film About Moments Of Lost Self-Control

 Anna Mantzaris’ animated film ‘Enough’ captures instantly relatable moments of emotional exasperation that offer a glimpse into the anarchy of our inner desires.
 The Swedish filmmaker set her film in a joyless world where every mundane routine feels like an oppressive act.

-The Art Of Buildings
+The Art Of Eviction